 All Reports: Basic information is added to statistics (published on our Research Page), which helps us understand trends and developments in prejudice and hate crime.
 Personal information is not included in any publications.

 Reporting Anonymously: If you report an incident to the Police, or ask GREC to do so, the Police will investigate whether there is enough evidence for a case.
-More information on this process is available on the Hate Crime Scotland website.
+More information on this process is available on the Safer Scotland website.

 Reporting to GREC: If you leave contact details on the GREC Reporting Form, a member of the Casework Team will get back to you within two working days, to discuss your options and help you find support.
 We will not contact the Police unless you want us to.